Illumina/strelka/docs/userGuide/README.md

 ## Capabilities

 Strelka is capable of detecting SNVs and indels up to a predefined maximum size, currently defaulting to 50 or less.
-Indels are detected from several sources, including alignments inserted into read alignments by the mapper, candidate indel VCFs provided as input from an SV caller (such as Manta), or under specific conditions the indel may be detected from the assembly of an active region.
+Indels are detected from several sources, including indels placed by the read mapper (or other sources) into the input alignments, indels detected by Strelka from the assembly of an active region, and candidate indel VCFs provided as input from an external SV/indel caller.
+For all strelka workflows, it is a recommended best practice to provide indel candidates from the [Manta SV and indel caller][manta], as outlined in the suggested configuration steps below.

-All methods are optimized for WGS of DNA, but are routinely tested for WES and amplicon inputs.
+All methods are optimized by default for whole genome DNA-Seq, but are routinely tested for exome and amplicon inputs (note additional flags for this case described in [Exome/Targeted](#exometargeted)).
 RNA-Seq germline analysis is still in development and not fully supported.
-It can be configured with the `--rna` flag.
-This will adjust filtration levels, heterozygous allele ratio expectations and empirical scoring
+It can be configured with the `--rna` flag, more details of this mode are described below in [RNA-Seq](#rna-seq).

-Strelka includes a short-range read-backed phasing capability for germline calls to facilitate the correct annotation of codon changes induced by proximal SNVs.

-While Strelka is capable of performing joint germline analysis on a family scale (10s of samples), it is not optimized for population analysis and may become unstable or fail to leverage population variant constraints to improve calls at higher sample counts.

 Strelka's somatic calling capability is known to provide good results down to about 5-10% tumor purity given sufficient normal and tumor sequencing depth.
 Strelka also accounts for minor contamination of the normal sample with tumor cells (up to 10%) to better support liquid and late-stage solid tumor analysis.

+Strelka is capable of performing joint germline analysis on a family scale (10s of samples).
+This is primarily intended to facilite de-novo variant analysis in families.
+Strelka's germline analysis capabilities are not currently optimized for population analysis and may become unstable or fail to leverage population variant constraints to improve calls at higher sample counts.

+Strelka includes a short-range read-backed phasing capability for germline calls to facilitate the correct annotation of codon changes induced by proximal SNVs.

 ### Known Limitations